phy25/mockcas/README.md

 The design goal of simplicity, both in implementation and configuration, incurs some notable limitations.

-1. No support for TLS
-2. Password authentication exclusively with single, static password
+1. Password authentication exclusively with single, static password
-3. No proxy support
+2. No proxy support
-4. No single logout support
+3. No single logout support

 ## Requirements
 The only software requirement is Python 3.2 or later.
-It's recommend to run the server on a secure private network due to the lack of TLS support.
+It's recommend to run the server on a secure private network.

 ## Usage
     usage: server.py [-h] [--address ADDRESS] [--port PORT] secret data_dir